 - We’ll pencil you in & reserve a space & send you directions

-- Please respect that we are trying to foster an anti-oppression and healing environment on the land, with intentional space for discussion and engagement around racism, oppressions and privilege.
+Please respect that we are trying to foster an anti-oppression and healing environment on the land, with intentional space for discussion and engagement around social and racial justice.
 We ask that non-targets of oppression be open to learning, not perfect.
 We understand that we are all human and injuries may occur, mistakes made.
 And we believe that holding each other accountable, including ourselves, should be a compassionate process.
 Additionally, we have received feedback from several people of color that because Fancyland is intimate and isolated (including being located in a rural, white-dominated county), it can be unnerving/unenjoyable to be the only person of color here.
-It may be important to know that historically Fancyland has been accessed by majority white people.
+It may be important to know that historically Fancyland has been accessed by predominantly white people.

-- Respect your own and others’ right to privacy, solitude, quiet and security in their personal space and negotiate the use of communal space
+Respect personal boundaries, and rights to privacy, solitude, quiet and security and negotiate the use of communal space